-Heating and combusting fossil fuel releases the sulfur present in these materials and results in the formation of sulfur dioxide.
+Sulfur oxides (SOx) are air pollutants that are involved in a number of chemical reactions in the atmosphere where they are transformed into acids and particulate sulfates.
+Heating and combusting fossil fuel releases the sulfur present in these materials and results in the formation of SOx.
+Since SO2 is the most prevalent species of SOx, it is used as the monitoring pollutant indicator.
 SO2 is a criteria pollutant that can have direct health impacts and can cause damage to the environment.
 The major sources of SO2 at refineries are fuel fired in process heaters and boilers, Fluid Catalytic Cracking (FCC) units, Sulfur Recovery Units, and flares.